Meet4230/youtube-backend/Readme.md

 # Process

 In Node.js, the process object is a global object provided by the Node.js runtime environment.
 It provides information and control over the current Node.js process.
 Some of the commonly used properties and methods of the process

+# "Managing Cookies in Express: Simplified CRUD Operations"

+1.Accessing Cookies from Server: You can read cookies sent by the user's browser.

+2.Setting Cookies from Server: You can send new or updated cookies back to the browser.

+3.CRUD Operations on Cookies: You can create, read, update, or delete cookies from the server.

+4.Secure Cookies: You can make cookies secure so only the server can access or delete them.